 1976–77

 Appointed Senior Lecturer in Art at Brisbane College of Advanced Education (until 1989).
+His work is included in Australian Perspecta 1983, a major biennial surveying contemporary Australian art at the Art Gallery of New South Wales.
 In 1984 moves with family to 80-hectare farm at Beechmont in Queensland's Gold Coast hinterland and begins to paint the precipitous landscape of this subtropical rainforest area.
+Queensland Art Gallery commissions the major painting Four seasons 1987, the artist’s first multi-panel work.
+Awarded the Archibald Prize for portraiture in 1987 for Equestrian self portrait.

 1990